I had Googled this very topic when I wanted to pick up a new Atelier. I was not satisfied with the answer.

 Does it Matter If I Play an Atelier Sequel First?

 It must be said: it doesn’t matter if you play an Atelier sequel first.
-You absolutely don’t need to play the first Atelier Sophie or even the first in any given trilogy.
+You absolutely don’t need to play the first Atelier in one of their many trilogies.

 Every game is self-contained with an all-new adventure.

-The Atelier trilogies are grouped by theme and recurring character — not by an overarching story.
-There may have been events that happened prior, but those events bring little concern to the current game.
+The Atelier trilogies are grouped by theme and recurring character — not by typically an overarching story.
+There are events that happened prior, but the Atelier series gives background and is designed to allow you to play any game.

 Why Play the Latest Game in the Series?